deardurham/dear-petition/README.md

     docker-compose run --rm django python manage.py createsuperuser

 When asked for a username and password, enter values of your choosing.
 Email address may be left empty.

+Visit http://localhost:8000/petition/api/ in your browser.
+If you get authentication errors, you may login as the superuser you created at http://localhost:8000/ and try again.

 See detailed [cookiecutter-django Docker documentation](http://cookiecutter-django.readthedocs.io/en/latest/deployment-with-docker.html).